 \end{remark}

 \begin{proposition} We assume that $G$ is a compact $p$-adic Lie group over $\Qbb_p$.
-Let $M$ be an object of $\Dcal(A_{\bs})$ with a continuous $G$-action.
-If $M$ is compact (resp. nuclear) as an object of $\Dcal(A_{\bs})$, then $R\Gamma(G,M)$ is also compact (resp. nuclear) as an object of $\Dcal(A_{\bs})$. \end{proposition} \begin{proof} We note that $G$ has an open normal uniform pro-$p$ subgroup $G_0$ and that $R\Gamma(G,M)$ is equivalent to $R\Gamma(G/G_0,R\Gamma(G_0,M))$.
+Let $M$ be an object of $\Dcal(A_{\square})$ with a continuous $G$-action.
+If $M$ is compact (resp.\ nuclear) as an object of $\Dcal(A_{\square})$, then $R\Gamma(G,M)$ is also compact (resp.\ nuclear) as an object of $\Dcal(A_{\square})$. \end{proposition} \begin{proof} We note that $G$ has an open normal uniform pro-$p$ subgroup $G_0$ and that $R\Gamma(G,M)$ is equivalent to $R\Gamma(G/G_0,R\Gamma(G_0,M))$.
 Therefore we may assume that $G$ is a uniform pro-$p$ group or a finite group.
 First, we assume that $G$ is a uniform pro-$p$ group of dimension $d$.
 Then we have the Lazard-Serre projective resolution

-of $A$ with a trivial $G$-action by \cite[Theorem 5.7]{RJRC22}.
+of $A$ with the trivial $G$-action by \cite[Theorem 5.7]{RJRC22}.
 Therefore, $R\Gamma(G,M)$ can be written as a finite limit of $M$.
-Since compact objects (resp. nuclear objects) of $\Dcal(A_{\bs})$ are stable under finite limits, it proves the proposition.
+Since compact objects (resp.\ nuclear objects) of $\Dcal(A_{\square})$ are stable under finite limits, it proves the proposition.

 Next, we assume that $G$ is a finite group.
-Then $\Qbb_p$ with a trivial $G$-action is a direct summand of $\Qbb_{p,\bs}[G]$.
-Therefore, $A$ with a trivial $G$-action is a direct summand of $A_{\bs}[G]$, so $R\Gamma(G,M)$ is a direct summand of $M$.
-Since compact objects (resp. nuclear objects) of $\Dcal(A_{\bs})$ are stable under direct summands, it proves the proposition. \end{proof}
+Then $\Qbb_p$ with the trivial $G$-action is a direct summand of $\Qbb_{p,\square}[G]$.
+Therefore, $A$ with the trivial $G$-action is a direct summand of $A_{\square}[G]$, so $R\Gamma(G,M)$ is a direct summand of $M$.
+Since compact objects (resp.\ nuclear objects) of $\Dcal(A_{\square})$ are stable under direct summands, it proves the proposition. \end{proof}

 \begin{lemma} We assume that $G$ is a compact $p$-adic Lie group over $\Qbb_p$.
-Let $V$ be an object of $\Dcal(A_{\bs})$ with a continuous $G$-action, and $W$ be an object of $\Dcal(A_{\bs})$.
-The (condensed) group $G$ acts on $V\otimes_{A_{\bs}}^{\Lbb}W$ by $g\otimes \id$ for $g\in G$.
+Let $V$ be an object of $\Dcal(A_{\square})$ with a continuous $G$-action, and $W$ be an object of $\Dcal(A_{\square})$.
+The (condensed) group $G$ acts on $V\otimes_{A_{\square}}^{\Lbb}W$ by $g\otimes \id$ for $g\in G$.
 Then we have a natural equivalence

-In particular, if $V$ is static and $W$ is static and flat over $A_{\bs}$, then we have a natural isomorphism
+In particular, if $V$ is static and $W$ is static and flat over $A_{\square}$, then we have a natural isomorphism

 \end{lemma} \begin{proof} For the same reason as in Proposition \ref{prop:compact nuclear group cohomology}, we may assume that $G$ is a uniform pro-$p$ group or a finite group.
 If $G$ is a uniform pro-$p$ group, then the claim easily follows from the Lazard-Serre resolution \cite[Theorem 5.7]{RJRC22}.
-If $G$ is a finite group, then the claim follows from the fact that $A$ with a trivial $G$-action is a direct summand of $A_{\bs}[G]$ \end{proof}
+If $G$ is a finite group, then the claim follows from the fact that $A$ with the trivial $G$-action is a direct summand of $A_{\square}[G]$ \end{proof}